enactjs/docs/pages/docs/tutorials/tutorial-hello-enact/adding-moonstone-support/index.md

 your own.
 All Higher-order Components within Enact support an optional configuration object to customize their behavior.
 The first HoC we'll encounter is MoonstoneDecorator.

-> If you are coming from a background in Enyo 2 (or many other frameworks), Higher-order Components
+> If you are coming from a background in frameworks that use mixins, Higher-order Components
-> may sound similar to mixins.
-While they are conceptually similar, HoCs provided better
+> may sound similar.
+While they are conceptually similar, HoCs provided better encapsulation,
-> encapsulation, resulting in fewer clashes between the implementations of disparate features.
+> resulting in fewer clashes between the implementations of disparate features.
 >
 > Dan Abramov has [offered a good perspective](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750)
 > on the change to React to deprecate mixin support that may be informative.